lexasss/FogScreenControl/README.md

 ## Installation

-The application is distributed in a portable setup and does not require installation.
-Simply extract the [archive](https://github.com/lexasss/FogControlWithKinect/releases) and run the executable file.
+Download the [installation package](https://github.com/lexasss/FogControlWithKinect/releases) and run the executable file.

-On the first run, the application may complain about MS .NET Framework 4.8 missing in the system.
+If the application complains about MS .NET Framework 4.8 missing in the system.
 Install the [.NET Framework runtime](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48) before trying again.

-If Kinect 2.0 SDK was not installed, then [Kinect 2.0 runtime](https://www.microsoft.com/en-us/download/details.aspx?id=44559) should be installed on the target PC.
+To use Kinect 2.0 as a body tracker, install [Kinect 2.0 runtime](https://www.microsoft.com/en-us/download/details.aspx?id=44559) to the target PC.